 1. There was no statistically significant difference in occupant acceptance of the 850 (5000K) lamp as compared to 835 (3500K) lamp under the conditions of having the (5000K) lighting system illuminances reduced approximately 20% below that of the (3500K) lighting system.

-2. The energy savings potential due to the spectral effect of the (5000K) lamp, as a scotopically enhanced light source, ranges between 17-24% when compared to the (3500K) lamp.
-By extension, the energy savings potential due to the spectral effect of the (5000K) lamp ranges between 22-30% when compared to the less energy-efficient 735 (3500K) lamp.
+2. The energy savings potential due to the increased color temperature of the (5000K) lamp (a spectrally enhanced light source) ranges between 17-30% when compared to the less energy-efficient 735 Series (3500K) lamp.

-Once you start looking at the studies, dating back to 1954 coming forward to 2010, you will see the evolution of lighting as we know it.
-With the NaturaLux™ Filter, your ordinary lighting will become UV-Safe, Color Enhanced, Spectrally Enhanced, Glare-Reduced...
+Once you examine the studies and articles dating from 1954 to 2013, you will see the evolution of lighting as we know it.
+Using the NaturaLux™ Filter, your ordinary lighting will become UV-Safe, Color Enhanced, Spectrally Enhanced, Glare-Reduced...
 EXTRAORDINARY LIGHTING!

 Please take the time to read Dr. Sam Berman's report that was presented at the 1991 IESNA Annual Conference entitled: "Energy Efficiency Consequences of Scotopic Sensitivity."
 The report explains the energy saving aspects and cost efficiency of scotopically enhanced lighting.